 Sometimes a function inside your WordPress theme may trigger the 401 error on your website.
 To find out, you need to temporarily switch to a default WordPress theme.

 Default themes are made by the WordPress team and are shipped with the default WordPress install.
-These themes include Twenty Nineteen, Twenty Seventeen, Twenty Sixteen, and more.
+These themes include Twenty Twenty-Two, Twenty Twenty, Twenty Nineteen, and more.

-First, go to Appearance » Themes page.
-Now if you have a default WordPress theme installed, then you can go ahead and activate it.
+First, go to the Appearance » Themes page.
+If you have a default WordPress theme installed, then you can go ahead and activate it.

 If you don’t have a default theme installed on your site, then you need to install and activate it.
 See our guide on how to install a WordPress theme for instructions.

-After switching the theme, you can go and test your website.
+After switching the theme, you can test your website.
 If everything works OK now, then this means your theme was causing the 401 error.